 It was a privilege to witness the growing interest in applying new, more predictive in vitro technologies to upgrade research in islet biology and support drug discovery for type 1 and type 2 diabetes (T1D and T2D, respectively).
 In the scientific program, together with our research partners Novo Nordisk and AstraZeneca, we shared our latest data using islet/PBMC co-cultures for studying T1D and a new study on viral transduction of human pancreatic islets.
 In case you weren't able to catch up with Burcak and Joan at ADA2019, here's what you missed:

-TD1 is a group of disorders primarily characterized by autoimmune destruction of pancreatic β-cells, resulting in absolute insulin deficiency.
+TD1 is a group of disorders primarily characterized by the autoimmune destruction of pancreatic β-cells, resulting in absolute insulin deficiency.
 Traditional research models lack many functions critical for understanding both the onset and progression of this disease in patients.
-In collaboration with Novo Nordisk, we applied our 3D InSight™ Human Islet Microtissues to develop a cytokine-induced islet dysfuction assay and an islet PBMC co-culture model, both ideal for the study of T1D.
+In collaboration with Novo Nordisk, we applied our 3D InSight™ Human Islet Microtissues to develop a cytokine-induced islet dysfunction assay and an islet PBMC co-culture model, both ideal for the study of T1D.

-We teamed up with researchers at AstraZeneca to develop a better tool for modification of gene expression in human pancreatic islets.
-Modifying gene expression is a powerful strategy for dissecting the pathophysiological mechanisms involved in the onset and progression of both T1D and T2D – as well as valuable tool for developing novel therapeutic strategies.
+We teamed up with researchers at AstraZeneca to develop a better tool for the modification of gene expression in human pancreatic islets to foster T1 and T2 diabetes R&D. Modifying gene expression is a powerful strategy for dissecting the pathophysiological mechanisms involved in the onset and progression of both T1D and T2D – as well as a valuable tool for developing novel therapeutic strategies.

 I also encourage you to read some of the peer-reviewed papers that demonstrate the versatility and power of our platform for modeling healthy and diseased pancreatic islet function.
 For example, in a recent study published in ScienceAdvances, researchers in the Innovative Medicines and Early Development (IMED) Biotech Unit of AstraZeneca used InSphero 3D InSight™ Human Islet Microtissues to evaluate the effects of antisense oligonucleotides (ASOs) on glucose-stimulated insulin secretion (GSIS) in human pancreatic beta-cells.
 A promising new class of therapeutic molecules, ASOs are short, chemically modified, single-stranded nucleic acids that can silence any gene product of interest.
-The AstraZeneca research team, headed by Dr. Carina Ämmälä, Team Leader in Cardiovascular, Renal and Metabolism (CVRM) at IMED, engineered a novel targeted delivery approach for ASO uptake specifically by pancreatic beta-cells.
+The AstraZeneca research team, headed by Dr. Carina Ämmälä, Team Leader in Cardiovascular, Renal, and Metabolism (CVRM) at IMED, engineered a novel targeted delivery approach for ASO uptake specifically by pancreatic beta-cells.
 They successfully demonstrated that the ASO target gene in beta-cells could be silenced without affecting gene expression in other cell types.

-If you'd like to learn more about these projects or if you want to work with our diabetes discovery team to develop novel applications for 3D InSight™ Human Islet Microtissues and new methods that will advance research in the field, start here.
+If you'd like to learn more about these projects or if you want to work with our diabetes R&D team to develop novel applications for 3D InSight™ Human Islet Microtissues and new methods that will advance research in the field, start here.

-I think you'll be as impressed as I am.
+I think you'll be as impressed as I am!